JannieI/canvas-workstation-V3/src/app/roadmap.md

     - only per D, or per W as well?
     - add filter on Sender/Receiver
     - In ViewOnly mode: cannot select a W, thus cannot see Comments per selected ...
-    - Consider dataQuality on own menu item, or on W menu
     - look at ITTT - if this then that = rules engine that is dynamic
     - consider to show pages and tabs as images - making it easy to select
     - consider adding data: ie load new data into a grid / table ala Excel, and save it in Canvas as DS ...